greim/json-graphify/readme.md

 ## Main factory function

-This module exports a factory function which creates custom converters based on options you pass to it.
+This module exports a factory function which creates an object transformer based a set of declarative rules you provide.
-You can then use a converter to transform JSON objects to conformant JSON graphs.
+That converter then transforms JSON objects into conformant JSON graphs.
-Typically, you'd create separate converters for every different type of object returned from your API.
+You can create a separate converter for each different type returned from your API.

 ```js
 import graphify from 'json-graphify';